sinamajidian/Hap10/README.md

 The goal of Hap10 is to reconstruct accurate and long haplotypes polyploid genome using linked reads.

-Here, we suppose that you have aligned reads (as a BAM file) and called variant (as a VCF file).
-Please install [extract_poly](https://github.com/smajidian/extract_poly) and [SDhaP](https://github.com/smajidian/sdhapc) beforehand.
+Here, we suppose that you prepared the aligned reads (as a BAM file) and the called variants (as a VCF file).
+Additionally, you have installed [extract_poly](https://github.com/smajidian/extract_poly) and [SDhaP](https://github.com/smajidian/sdhapc) beforehand.
 For a complete description see the [Wiki page](https://github.com/smajidian/Hap10/wiki/Hap10-Wiki-page).
-We provide a bash script summarising the steps for test case in [test_data folder](https://github.com/smajidian/Hap10/tree/master/test_data).
+We provide a bash script summarising the steps for a test case in [test_data folder](https://github.com/smajidian/Hap10/tree/master/test_data).

 Sina Majidian, Mohammad Hossein Kahaei, and Dick de Ridder. ["Hap10: reconstructing accurate and long polyploid haplotypes using linked reads."](https://www.biorxiv.org/content/10.1101/2020.01.08.899013v1)